 2) Defining your customer service values

 A vision statement is an essential part of your philosophy.
-However, vision statements can often be too high-level to guide day-to-day decisions because they’re so brief.
+However, vision statements are often too high-level to guide day-to-day decisions because they’re so brief.

 The second part of your philosophy — your customer service values — complements and gives context to your vision.